 ©Drobot Dean via Canva.com

 Your forehead goes through a lot.
 From sun exposure to hair product residue to sweaty workouts, it’s no wonder that blackheads are appearing on your forehead.
-To prevent blackheads, you need to be diligent about your skincare routine.
+To treat blackheads, you need to be diligent about your skincare routine.

 For daily care, wash your face twice a day—once in the morning and once at night.
 After cleansing, apply toner with salicylic acid for an additional blackhead-fighting kick.
 If you workout, excess sweat and dirt can form on your forehead, so use a cleansing cloth as soon as you can after your workout is complete.